|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 During the remainder of 1942 until 1944 transported supplies and troops from Australia to the South Pacific.
 During February 1944, returned to the United Kingdom Department of Defense to join the Royal Navy Fleet Train.

 On March 10, 1944 departed Sydney with captain L. W. Millar still in command bound for Colombo.
 Aboard were fifty-four passengers including the crew of 16 Europeans, 26 Indians, 7 Malays and five RAN gunners.
 The ship traveled southward along the coast of New South Wales via the Bass Strait and around Cape Leuwin.
 The weather was fine with calm seas.

 Fates of the Crew

 Their fate began one of the most epic drifts of survival.
-On April 21, twenty four days after the sinking, the fifteen were split into two raft groups, seven on one, eight on the other.
-On April 30, they saw smoke from a ship on the horizon.
-The ship passed at about 17:00 without seeing them.
+On April 21, 1944 twenty four days after the sinking, the fifteen were split into two raft groups, seven on one, eight on the other.
+On April 30, 1944 the survivors saw smoke from a ship on the horizon.
+The ship passed at about 5:00pm without seeing them.
 Around this time, the rope connecting the rafts rotted and caused them to separate.

 One of these rafts was never seen nor heard from again and no evidence was found of survivors.
-On May 25 (fifty eight days after the sinking) the remaining raft with seven aboard saw white gulls and at 11:10pm the seven landed at Bijoutier Island in the Seychelles.
+On May 25, 1944 (fifty-eight days after the sinking) the remaining raft with seven aboard saw white gulls and at 11:10pm the seven landed at Bijoutier Island in the Seychelle Islands.